tedkeen78/multisig-escrow/README.md

 * The `socket` values can be set to a path to a UNIX socket.

-* redis is optional.
+* redis is optionally used for sessions currently (sqlite will be automatically be used as fallback).
 The redis:cache values are intended to refer to a secondary redis daemon that does not persist its memory to disk, but it isn't used yet.

 * `admin:email` is an address displayed on error pages if set.